samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-f-2017/2016-10-10-The Fashoda Incident.md

 ---
 layout: page
 title: "The Fashoda Incident"
-teaser: "One of the many times Britian and France were on the brink of war."
+teaser: "One of the many times Britain and France were on the brink of war."
 date: 2016-10-10
 author: Jacob Stefonek
 tags: Fashoda